Furnace Repair Checklist

 - Find the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

 - With one hand, quickly flip the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” leave it alone and contact a professional from Air Concepts of Middle Georgia at 478-200-5689 immediately.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a professional from Air Concepts of Middle Georgia at 478-200-5689 immediately.

 No matter your furnace’s age or brand, it has at least one regular wall switch set on or close to it.